lonycell/grafana.v7/docs/sources/features/datasources/stackdriver.md

 weight = 4
 +++

-# Using Google Stackdriver in Grafana
+# Using Google Stackdriver in ThingSPIN

-> Available as a beta feature in Grafana v5.3.x and v5.4.x.
+> Available as a beta feature in ThingSPIN v5.3.x and v5.4.x.
-> Officially released in Grafana v6.0.0
+> Officially released in ThingSPIN v6.0.0

-Grafana ships with built-in support for Google Stackdriver.
+ThingSPIN ships with built-in support for Google Stackdriver.
 Just add it as a data source and you are ready to build dashboards for your Stackdriver metrics.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the ThingSPIN icon in the top header.
 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select `Stackdriver` from the _Type_ dropdown.